Paying Council Tax

 If you have any questions, please do not hesitate to Contact Us.

 The Council may check information that you provide, or that another organisation provides about you, with other information it holds.
-It may also get information about you from other organisations, or give information to them to check that the information is accurate, to prevent or detect crime, or to protect public funds in other ways, as allowed by law.
+It may also get information about you from other organisations, or give information to them to check that the information is accurate, to prevent or detect crime, or to protect public funds , as allowed by law.
 These other organisations could include government departments, local authorities or private companies.

 The Council will not release information about you to anyone outside the Council unless the law allows it to.
 It will use your information in line with the Data Protection Act 1998.